hisaylama/hisaylama.github.io/about.md

 permalink: /me/
 ---

 I'm a Physicist working as Research Associate at Imperial College London.
 At Imperial, I study mechanics of soft interface - particularly, wetting and wrinkling instability in soft materials.
-My recent projects related to qunatitative research are listed is available in my [github](https://github.com/hisaylama) repository.
-Previously, I worked on drying of colloids, pattern formation, active glass, cracking and warping.
+My recent projects related to quantitative research are available in my [github](https://github.com/hisaylama) repository.
+Previously, I worked on drying of colloids, pattern formation, active glass, cracking & warping, instrumentation - physics and optical microscopy.
 The details on this can be found in my [google-site webpage](https://sites.google.com/view/hisaylama1/XX?authuser=0).

 ## Contact Me